Trump warns of possible Iran strike, urges Hamas to disarm after meeting Netanyahu

-United States President Donald Trump has met Israeli Prime Minister Benjamin Netanyahu in Florida for talks on breaking a deadlock over the Gaza ceasefire.
+Donald Trump (right) hosted Israeli Prime Minister Benjamin Netanyahu in Florida for talks on moving to the next stage of the fragile Gaza truce plan.
+Source: AFP / Jim Watson

 While Israel and Hamas signed a ceasefire deal in October, alleged violations have been frequent, and little apparent progress has been made on longer-term goals.

-Netanyahu said this month Trump had invited him for talks, as the US pushes to establish transitional governance and an international security force for the Palestinian enclave against Israeli reluctance to move forward.
+Netanyahu said this month that Trump had invited him for the talks, as the US pushes to establish transitional governance for the Palestinian enclave amid Israeli reluctance to move forward.

 What are the next steps in Gaza ceasefire plan?

-Israel and Hamas agreed in October to Trump's plan to end the war in Gaza, which ultimately sees Israel withdraw from the territory and for Hamas to give up its weapons and forgo a governing role.
+Trump's plan to end the war in Gaza ultimately calls for Israel to withdraw from the Palestinian territory and Hamas to give up its weapons and forgo a governing role.

 The first phase of the ceasefire included a partial Israeli withdrawal, an increase of aid and the exchange of hostages for Palestinian detainees and prisoners.